Learning Treatment Effects in Panels with General Intervention Patterns: Introduction

 \subsection{Related Literature}

-The synthetic control literature pioneered by \cite{abadie2003economic, abadie2010synthetic} has grown to encompass sophisticated learning and inferential methods; see \cite{abadie2019using} for a review. \cite{doudchenko2016balancing,li2017estimation,ben2021augmented} consider a variety of regularized regression techniques to learn the linear combination of untreated units that yields a synthetic control. \cite{amjad2018robust,amjad2019mrsc,agarwal2021robustness} consider instead the use of principal component regression techniques. \cite{arkhangelsky2019synthetic} propose alternative approaches to imputing counterfactuals by averaging across both untreated units (rows) and time (untreated columns). \cite{li2020statistical,chernozhukov2021exact} address inferential questions that arise in synthetic control with the latter providing a permutation test that is generally applicable.
+The synthetic control literature pioneered by \cite{abadie2003economic, abadie2010synthetic} has grown to encompass sophisticated learning and inferential methods; see \cite{abadie2019using} for a review. \cite{doudchenko2016balancing,li2017estimation,ben2021augmented} consider a variety of regularized regression techniques to learn the linear combination of untreated units that yields a synthetic control. \cite{amjad2018robust,amjad2019mrsc,agarwal2021robustness} consider instead the use of principal component regression techniques. \cite{arkhangelsky2019synthetic} proposes alternative approaches to imputing counterfactuals by averaging across both untreated units (rows) and time (untreated columns).

-Matrix completion methods present a means to allow for inference with {\em general} treatment patterns. \cite{athey2021matrix} are among the first to study this, but provide no guarantees on recovering the average treatment effect.
-Alternatively methods that do provide guarantees on the recovery of treatment effects via matrix completion tend to make strong assumptions: \cite{bai2019matrix} effectively assume that $Z$ has support on a block (so that traditional synthetic control techniques could also apply), \cite{xiong2019large} make stationarity assumptions on $M^*$ and require it to be zero-mean and \cite{CFMY:19} assume that $Z$ has i.i.d. entries (wherein a trivial estimator of the average treatment effect is also applicable).
+Matrix completion methods present a means to allow for inference with {\em general} treatment patterns. \cite{athey2021matrix} are among the first to study this, but provides no guarantees on recovering the average treatment effect.
+Alternatively, methods that do provide guarantees on the recovery of treatment effects via matrix completion tend to make strong assumptions: \cite{xu2017generalized}, \cite{bai2019matrix} effectively assume that $Z$ has support on a block (so that traditional synthetic control techniques could also apply), \cite{xiong2019large} make stationarity assumptions on $M^*$ and require it to be zero-mean, and \cite{CFMY:19} assumes that $Z$ has i.i.d. entries (wherein a trivial estimator of the average treatment effect is also applicable).
+The endogeneity of $Z$ remains largely unexplored.
+Recently, a line of work allows $Z$ to depende on $M^{*}$ (\cite{athey2021matrix,xiong2019large,agarwal2020synthetic}).
+We will allow $Z$ to depend on both $M^{*}$ and $E$, thus broadly generalizing the applicability of existing settings.

-A distinct (and common) setting for treatment effect estimation presents us with a single observation per unit and a rich set of observed covariates on these units.
-These observed covariates roughly ensure exchangeability of units across interventions within covariate strata.
-ML has been broadly used in this setting; eg. \cite{athey2016recursive, wager2018estimation, kunzel2019metalearners}.
-In contrast for our problem, one could view these covariates as latent.